DieuLinhThuy/Projektarbeit-I-OpenAlex/README.md

 <br></br>

 # Status 17.05.2023:
-- Wir haben einen Graphen, auf unserer Webinterface.
- - - ist aber noch nicht interactiv und zeigt kein Netzwerk an
+- We have a graph, on our web interface.
+  - but is not yet interactive and does not show a network
--  lowercase versucht bei neo4j als auch bei python code zu nutzen
+- tried to use lowercase with neo4j as well as with python code

 # Staus 07.06.2023:
 - repository updated
 - Graph is active
-- - notes are interactive
+  - notes are interactive
 - case sensitive worked
--

 ![image](https://github.com/DieuLinhThuy/Projektarbeit-I-OpenAlex/assets/92934375/8a2edf96-38d3-40e5-a35f-bea783522bff)

 <br></br>